 Choose 'Export to csv'.
-(Please note that BPT only allows you to 'export to csv' for the current pay period.
-It is set up like this because strictly, an employee should receive their payslip on or before their pay-date.
-Once the next pay period has been "run" the export to csv option will not appear alongside any earlier pay periods.)
+(Please note that BPT only allows you to 'export to csv' for the most recent pay period.
+It is set up like this because strictly, an employee should receive their payslip on or before their pay-date.)

 The next screen should ask you where on your computer you want the file to be saved – navigate to the place that you want on your computer and then save the file.

-Select the file you saved in the previous step.
+Select the csv file you saved in the previous step.

 Select the red 'Create payslip' button.

 Your payslip has been created and you can print it off in the format that suits you best to give to your employee.